apache/flink/docs/content/docs/dev/table/concepts/timezone.md

 Flink use timestamp literal to split the window and assigns window to data according to the epoch time of the each row.
 It means Flink uses `TIMESTAMP` type for window start and window end (e.g. `TUMBLE_START` and `TUMBLE_END`), uses `TIMESTAMP_LTZ` for window time attribute (e.g. `TUMBLE_PROCTIME`, `TUMBLE_ROWTIME`).
-Given a example of tumble window, the DaylightTime in Los_Angele starts at time 2021-03-14 02:00:00:
+Given an example of tumble window, the DaylightTime in Los_Angeles starts at time 2021-03-14 02:00:00:
 ```
 long epoch1 = 1615708800000L; // 2021-03-14 00:00:00
 long epoch2 = 1615712400000L; // 2021-03-14 01:00:00